June 7, 2017

 Outro music arranged and performed by Dr. Gene Beresin.

-Well, it’s officially September.
-That means that by now, our kids are off to college—or, if they’re not headed to college, they’re off to the professional world.
+Well, the end of high school senior year is upon us.
+That means that by now, our kids are mentally preparing to head off to college—or, if they’re not headed to college, they’re off to the professional world.

 A major milestone has been reached.